dartmouth-cs52/git-map/README.md

 Serving HTTP on 0.0.0.0 port 9000 ...
 127.0.0.1 - - [09/Jun/2016 18:25:18] "GET / HTTP/1.1" 200 -
 ```

-Lets check out what we have made in Chrome: http://localhost:9000
+Let's check out what we have made in Chrome: [http://localhost:9000](http://localhost:9000)

+As you edit this, keep checking and make sure you aren't pushing a broken site.

 ### Proper Git Flow